Friday, March 30, 2012

 And this isn't just a U.S. phenomenon.
 Jonathan Adler has acrylic trays in small and large, although the store is sold out at the moment.
 There are four design choices.

 And in Australia, VT Interiors sells customizable Lucite trays, with a removable laminated insert, in three sizes.
+Update on Feb.
+18, 2014: These trays now seems to come from Tisch & Co, which is somehow related to VT Interiors.

 The In Box: 9 Options